bkk10/zero_day/README.md

-#This is a readme file for zero_day
+#zero day
+This is my first repository as a full stack engineer!